AuroraStorm-sw/Knits_knots/README.md

 ![Autor](https://knitsknots.s3.eu-north-1.amazonaws.com/documentation/readme_images/autour-one-font.PNG)

-For paragraphs, I went with Palanquin, which is a very simple and straight-forward font that lets the header stand out on its own.
+For paragraphs, I went with Palanquin, which is a very simple and straightforward font that lets the header stand out on its own.

 ![Palanquin](https://knitsknots.s3.eu-north-1.amazonaws.com/documentation/readme_images/palanquin-font.PNG)